Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

 ## Debug

 Since, we **quickly** implemented light background, we forgot to add decimal in the r, g, b values.
 Objective C can not infer that the result expression should be `CGFloat`.
-The expression 254/255 return result as NSInteger which is 0.
+The expression `254/255` returns result as `NSInteger` which is `0`.

 To make sure it works correctly, we have to make sure that we add a decimal in the division expression so that it performs floating point division and returns correct value.